aleksati/the-sun-right-now-screensaver/README.md

-# The Sun Right Now: Screensaver and Standalone Application
+# The Sun Right Now Screensaver

+Desktop screensaver showing near realtime images of the sun, sourced from [NASA SDO](https://sdo.gsfc.nasa.gov/).
+Images update every 5 minutes.

+Project built Using React + Vite and Electron to create the app window.

 First:
 ```